uva-math/uva-math-code/_posts/IMS/VML/2022-10-26-Martin-Hairer.md

 <h5 class="mt-1 mb-4"><a href="https://www.hairer.org">Martin Hairer</a> (Imperial College London)</h5>

-Martin Hairer will visit the department from November 28 – December 3.
-He will deliver the Fall 2022 installment of our VML series, consisting of 3 lectures on November 29, 30, and December 1.

 ##### Lecture 1.
 "Taming infinities"

 November 29, 5-6pm, Nau 101.
 Accessible to mathematics majors.